 Reimbursement is not a fun topic and it is important to connect with experts to prevent any headaches when it comes to launching your product.

 Post Launch Considerations

 Once your product is being sold and used, you have a responsibility to oversee its efficacy.
-While the stringent regulatory process is as thorough as possible, the fact is that clinical trials carried out in the validation phase involves relatively few people, or none at all in the case of simulated use trials.
+While the stringent regulatory process is as thorough as possible, the fact is that clinical trials carried out in the validation phase involve relatively few people, or none at all in the case of simulated use trials.

 When it comes to product surveillance in the US, the FDA has established MedWatch, a web-based portal designed to facilitate PMS.
-Medical device developers can submit reports of any reported risks, failures, or nonconformance incidents which may occur during the use of the device.
+Medical device developers can submit reports of any reported risks, failures, or nonconformance incidents that may occur during the use of the device.
 The FDA also carries out independent PMS.

 The FDA requires device manufacturers to carry out PMS for Class II or Class III devices that fit the following criteria:

 - Devices that could cause serious health consequences upon failure

 - Devices that will be implanted in end-users for over a year

 - Devices that are intended for life-sustaining or life-facilitating use outside of medical facilities

 Class I devices are typically exempt from postmarket surveillance requirements.